Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 * After being elected pope, Julius II commissioned architect Donato Barmante to renovate the Vatican Palace and to serve as chief architect to replace Saint Peter's Basilica with a new church.

 * Even though located in Rome, San Pietro in Montorio is associated with the nation of Spain.

+* The Tempietto was designed by Baramante.

+* The Tempietto was built on the site of Saint Peter's martyrdom.